dhagell/mythril/README.md

 <img height="120px" align="right" src="/static/mythril.png"/>

 Mythril is a security analysis tool for Ethereum smart contracts.
 It uses concolic analysis, taint analysis and control flow checking to detect a variety of security vulnerabilities.

-Mythril-Search adds an Elastic Search engine and REST API's
+Mythril-Search adds an Elastic Search engine and Rest API's using Flask

 ## Installation and setup